- Search The Registry

 *On this date in 1820, the Citadel La Ferrière was completed.
 Sometimes called the Citadelle it is a mountaintop fortress in Nord, Haiti.

 About three-quarters of the way up from the parking lot, visitors must complete the final portion on horseback or on foot.
-The entire 11-kilometre (7 mi) trail, starting in Milot, is almost completely uphill.
+Starting in Milot, The 11-kilometer (7 mi) trail is almost completely uphill.
 On a clear day, the city of Cap-Haitian and the Atlantic Ocean can be seen to the north.
 Though the turbulent political situation in Haiti (principally in the central region) has deterred visitors in recent years, the regions of the north and south of the country remain largely peaceful, making travel to the Citadel less challenging or hazardous than travel within the Haitian capital, Port-au-Prince.